 The benefits of option spreads make the strategic investment worthwhile.
 However, novice traders oftentimes overlook important insights into option spreads.
 Many people feel uncomfortable trading option spreads because of the intricacy involved in this type of trade.

 By using Chuck Hughes’ advisory services, you can learn option trading strategies.
 Chuck Hughes will even give you option spread trade recommendations so you can forego the time-consuming research.
-Call Chuck Hughes today at #(866)661-5664 or Contact Chuck to get involved in the option spread trading market!
+Call Chuck Hughes today at (866) 661-5664 or to get involved in the option spread trading market,

 The risk of option spreads should be calculated using ‘The Greeks’.
 The Greeks are a set of terms used to calculate different forms of risk: delta, gamma, vega, and theta.
 These terms should be used to help calculate the risk of option trading strategies.

 Delta and gamma measure the movement of stock prices.
 Delta is represented as either long or short.
 Vega measures the volatility of the stock.
 Vega is also represented as either long or short.
 Theta measures time decay.
 Theta is represented as either positive or negative.

 There is risk associated with trading option spreads.
 To reduce your risk of loss, get advice from an option spread trader who has both experience and success in the market.
-Call Chuck Hughes today at #(866)661-5664 or Get more Information to reduce your risk of loss and maximize your potential for profit in the options trading market.
+Call Chuck Hughes today at (866) 661-5664 or learn more to reduce your risk of loss and maximize your potential for profit in the options trading market,